minkezhang/cachepp/README.md

 ----

 `cachepp` is a caching framework written in C++, designed for arbitrary eviction schemas and storing arbitrary data.
 The framework comes with several examples, a
-[tutorial](docs/tutorial/index.md) (pending), interface [documentation](docs/api/index.md) (pending), and **automated correctness and performance testing**.
+[tutorial](docs/tutorial/index.md) (pending), interface [api documentation](docs/api/index.md), and **automated correctness and performance testing**.
 The goal is to provide a framework which is both robust enough to be an implementable production library for developers, and flexible enough to be an experimental testbed for researchers and students.

 Installation